Plataforma sobre Adaptación al Cambio Climático en España

 Challenges:

-Both forests and crops in the Mediterranean area are going to be - in fact, are already - seriously affected by climate change, in particular due to episodes of severe water scarcity and drought, combined with extended periods of very high temperatures.
-In the case of forests, this will aggravate the water deficit and the risk of fires and, in the case of crops, will generate increases in water demand that are unlikely to be addressed in a generalized context of water scarcity in the basins.
+Both forests and crops in the Mediterranean area are going to be – in fact, are already being – seriously affected by climate change, particularly by episodes of severe water scarcity and drought combined with extended periods of exceedingly high temperatures.
+This will aggravate, in the case of forests, water stress and the risk of fires and, in the case of crops, it will generate increases in the demand for water that will hardly be able to be met in a generalized context of scarcity in the basins.

-MEDACC takes the watershed as a frame of reference.
-The three selected basins - those of the Muga, Ter and Segre Rivers - represent a great diversity of topographic, climatic and environmental conditions, as well as different land uses and water demands.
-In addition, they are subject to different stress levels impacting the water resource, which may worsen in the future.
-As an example, whereas in the Segre agriculture accounts for 95% of the water demand, in the Ter, urban consumption reaches 74%.
-In the last six decades, there are concerns over the reduction of circulating flows in the headwaters of the rivers analyzed as a consequence of the increase in temperature, the reduction of precipitation (especially in summer) and the increase in evapotranspiration.
-Thus, in the Segre basin, the reduction in headwater volumes is 28%, and 49% and 42-57% in the Muga and Ter Rivers, respectively.
+MEDACC uses the watershed as a frame of reference.
+The three basins chosen – those of the Muga, Ter and Segre rivers – represent a great diversity of topographical, climatic, and environmental conditions, as well as different land uses and water demands.
+In addition, they are subject to different pressures on water resources, pressures that may worsen in the future.
+As an example, while in the Segre agriculture accounts for 95% of the demand for water, in the Ter urban consumption reaches 74%.
+Over the last six decades, the reduction in circulating flows in the headwaters of the rivers analysed as a result of the increase in temperature, the reduction in precipitation (especially in summer) and the increase in evapotranspiration has been worrying.
+Thus, in the Segre basin, the reduction in flows at the headwaters is 28%, in the Muga river, 49% and in the Ter in the order of 42-57%.

-In the forestry sphere, the project has revealed the need to intervene in Mediterranean forests that, after being subjected to a strong secular exploitation, have been abandoned in recent decades due to rural depopulation and the widespread use of fossil fuels.
-This has conformed very dense and immature forest masses that are, consequently, very sensitive to water stress and with a high risk of fires.
+In the forestry field, the project has highlighted the need to intervene in Mediterranean forests which, after being subjected to heavy secular exploitation, have been abandoned in recent decades due to rural depopulation and the increased use of fossil fuels.
+This has resulted in very dense and immature forest masses and, consequently, extremely sensitive to water stress and with a substantial risk of fires.

 Objectives:

-Different pilot initiatives have been designed, implemented and monitored to help quantify the effects (positive and negative) of the application of adaptation measures in the following sectors:
+Different pilot actions have been designed, implemented, and monitored to help quantify the effects (positive and negative) of the implementation of adaptation measures in the following sectors:

-• Domestic and urban water use: the project has researched the most optimal water management processes to achieve savings efficiently from the environmental, energy and social point of view;
+• Domestic and urban water use: the project has investigated optimal water management processes to achieve savings in an environmentally, energy and socially efficient way.

-• Agriculture: the project sought to demonstrate the effectiveness of measures to reduce water stress linked to agricultural consumption.
-This includes working with different crop varieties, irrigation systems and sustainable soil management techniques;
+• Agriculture: the project aimed to demonstrate the effectiveness of measures to reduce water stress linked to agricultural consumption.
+This includes working with different crop varieties, irrigation systems and sustainable soil management techniques.

-• Forests: pilot actions have helped to quantify the effects of forest management on forest health, water availability and fire risk.
+• Forests: Pilot actions have helped quantify the effects of forest management on forest health, water availability and fire risk.

-In addition, the impacts of climate and changes in land use and the vulnerability of the selected watersheds have been evaluated in detail.
+In addition, the impacts of climate and land-use changes, and the vulnerability of the selected watersheds have been assessed in detail.

 Solutions:

-- A diagnosis was made to determine what adaptation measures had been previously applied to the study basins and their effects.
-Based on the results obtained in the modeling of socio-economic and climatic scenarios in the three watersheds studied for the 2030-2050 horizon, we have proposed which adaptation measures should be implemented in the sphere of water management.
-New adaptation measures have been defined and some of them have been implemented as pilot tests (agricultural and forestry).
+A diagnosis was made of the adaptation measures have been previously applied to the study basins and what effect they have had.
+Based on the results obtained from the modelling of socioeconomic and climate scenarios in the three basins studied for the 2030-2050 horizon, it was proposed which adaptation measures should be implemented in water management.
+New adaptation measures were defined and some of them were implemented as pilot tests (agricultural and forestry)

--The effects of the pilot tests have been monitored in the three basins.
+• The effects of the pilot tests in the three basins were monitored.

--The results have been shared in different networks and platforms.
+• The results were disseminated through different networks and platforms.

-The project is conducting field tests of the different adaptation strategies aimed at reducing the vulnerability of Mediterranean forests and crops to climate change.
-And, it also seeks to assess the economic and environmental costs associated with the application (or not) of the various measures.
+• The project is field-testing different adaptation strategies aimed at reducing the vulnerability of Mediterranean forests and crops to climate change.
+And it also seeks to assess the economic and environmental costs associated with the application – or lack – of the various measures.

-In the forestry sphere, the project has revealed the need to intervene in Mediterranean forests which, after being subjected to a strong secular exploitation, have been abandoned in recent decades due to rural depopulation and the widespread use of fossil fuels.
-This has conformed very dense and immature forest masses that are, consequently, very sensitive to water deficits and with a high risk of fires.
-The proposal brought forward by LIFE MEDACC is to reduce the density of trees to accelerate the natural process of succession towards more mature forests.
-To do this, different treatments have been applied - clearing and thinning fundamentally - in different environmental conditions, slopes, depths of soil, etc. Thus, it has been possible to check which treatments work best in each situation and also know their costs, so as to specify afterward the appropriate management recommendations in each case.
+In the field of forestry, the project has highlighted the need to intervene in Mediterranean forests which, after being subjected to heavy secular exploitation, were abandoned in recent decades due to rural depopulation and the increased use of fossil fuels.
+This has resulted in very dense and immature forest masses and, making them overly sensitive to water stress and with an elevated risk of fires.
+The proposal made by LIFE MEDACC is to reduce the density of trees to accelerate the natural process of succession to more mature forests.
+To this end, different treatments have been applied – mainly thinning – in different environmental conditions, slope, soil depth, etc. This approach has allowed for assessment of which treatments work best in each situation and provided information on their costs, to then specify the appropriate management recommendations in each case.

-Together with these specific forest management practices, evidence also exists of the need to reinforce extensive livestock farming and maintain and recover the traditional mosaic agroforestry landscapes, which are home to greater biodiversity and are less vulnerable to different impacts.
+Along with these specific forest management practices, there is also evidence of the need to strengthen extensive livestock farming and maintain and recover traditional mosaic agroforestry landscapes, which support greater biodiversity and are less vulnerable to different impacts.

-Regarding agriculture, various methods have been tried in corn and apple crops that have - at very low costs - resulted in water savings of between 20% and 30%, while maintaining production.
-The methodology is based on applying simple technologies to determine, as accurately as possible, the environmental conditions and weather forecasts in the different farming plots and, with these data, calculate precisely the weekly water inputs that each plot requires.
-This information is transmitted to farmers who can then significantly increase the efficiency of irrigation, reduce costs and contribute to improving the availability of water in the basin at the same time.
+As for agriculture, various methods have been tested on corn and apple tree crops that have allowed - at low costs - water savings of between 20% and 30%, while maintaining production.
+The methodology is based on applying simple technologies to know, as accurately as possible, the environmental conditions and weather forecasts in the different crop plots and, with this data, calculate exactly the weekly water contributions that each plot requires.
+This information is then transmitted to farmers who, in this way, can significantly increase irrigation efficiency, reduce costs, and contribute to improving the availability of water in the basin at the same time.

 Additional Details